developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

             }
             }

-The remaining steps repeat the above process for the device IMEI and OS update info.
+The next two sections apply the above process for getting the device IMEI and OS update info.
 Skip the the [Callback section](#callbacks) to see sample code for setting an app to be notified of changes to OEMinfo data.
+This Zebra-recommended practice can be helpful for monitoring non-static URIs.

 -----